Higher-Education CollaBorations

 my Approach

-Drawing from my doctoral research in pluriversal design, academic teaching and almost 20 years of industry experience, I create IMMERSIVE LEARNING EXPERIENCES
+Drawing from my doctoral research in pluriversal design, academic teaching and industry experience, I create IMMERSIVE LEARNING EXPERIENCES

 that challenge students, researchers and educators